CE-GergoM/EmailingSystem/README.md

   - 'Cc': Carbon copy recipients
   - 'Bcc': Blind carbon copy recipients

+**Important:** The `ZGEM_EMAILING.RECIPIENT_EMAIL` field still needs to populated with an email address.
+The ZGEM_EMAIL_RECIPIENT include triggers will be updated in the future to not add the recipient if they are already in the `ZGEM_EMAILING.RECIPIENT_EMAIL` field.
 **Important:** Recipients may be filtered by the recipient whitelist if enabled by system administrators.
 Emails to non-whitelisted recipients will be blocked when the whitelist is active.

 ### 4. Adding Email Body